• Skip to primary navigation

 However, there is a third factor that needs to be taken into account because it’s a repeated measures study: Subject.

-If the same nine people in each group were not measured at both times, subject would not be an important factor and we could stop there.
+If we had different people in each group, subject would not be an important factor and we could stop there.
 Groups and time would still be crossed.
 We would miss out on some of the efficiency advantages that we get from repeated measures, though, so let’s keep going.

 In repeated measures, subject itself becomes a factor.
 Subject is crossed with time because each subject appears in every time point.
 Again, this is easy to see in the cross tabulation.
 Every subject has at least one value at every time point.